umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

 ## Stop the burn-in

 1. Before turning off the Maraton channels, check that:
+    1. In the web monitoring history, each Maraton channel's current did not deviate from its high and low values (e.g. reducing to half if 1 LVR stopped working)
-    1. all 4 LEDs on the back are on (indicating all 8 LVR channels have been on).
+    2. all 4 LEDs on the back are on (indicating all 8 LVR channels have been on).
-    2. no hot spot >60C on FLIR
+    3. no hot spot >60C on FLIR
-    3. Check voltages on output breakout boards, e.g. 1V5 + ~0.2V drop
+    4. Spot check voltages on output breakout boards, e.g. 1V5 + ~0.2V drop.
+Very carefully probe between two adjecent groups of pins on output connector (slowly move one probe at a time to avoid shorting).
+Will add picture here later.

 2. Turn off Maraton channels one by one.

     !!! note
-        Verify that the LEDs are off
+        Verify that the front LEDs are off

 3. Stop the control and monitoring scripts (`CtrlServer.py`, `CtrlClient.py`, `SwLoadTest.py`) by `Ctrl` + `C`